POPRNB/afwall_easy/README.md

 It generates AFWall scripts for blocking connections to google, facebook, whatever you want.
 This gets achieved through setting the corressponding iptables rules.

+Following Packages are required to fetch and set the corressponding rules:

+Awk, printf, curl

 _______________________________________________________________________________________________

 Open a terminal window